-6.101.
-The design of the nuclear power plant or research reactor and its associated facility for the management of heat generating waste should include systems (e.g. a system for monitoring and controlling the temperature) that are capable of maintaining the temperature of the waste within acceptable limits in all steps of the predisposal management of radioactive waste, both in operational states (normal operation and anticipated operational occurrences) and in accident conditions.
-Such temperature limits should be established on the basis of the properties of the waste and waste packages, with account taken of the material properties of the container, the containment structures and the waste form in all steps of management, including storage.
-To the maximum extent practicable, the cooling systems for a storage facility for conditioned high level waste should be passive and should need minimal maintenance.
-If forced circulation of coolant is used, the cooling system should be highly reliable and redundant (robust).
-Examples of features that enhance the reliability of cooling systems are capabilities for dealing with the settling of solids and with buildup on surfaces that could affect the efficiency of heat removal.
-The storage facility itself should be designed to be capable of experiencing temporary loss of cooling events without damage to the stored waste.
-In addition, means for mitigation or recovery should be put in place to deal with such contingencies.
+6.90.
+The design of a facility for the predisposal management of high level (heat generating) radioactive waste should incorporate systems that are capable of maintaining the temperature of the waste or the waste form within acceptable limits in all stages of predisposal management of radioactive waste, both in operational states and in accident conditions.
+Such temperature limits should be based on the properties of the waste and waste packages, with account taken of the material properties of the container, the containment structures and the waste form in all steps of management, including storage.
+To the extent practicable, the cooling systems for storage facilities for conditioned high level waste should be passive and should need minimal maintenance.
+If the forced circulation of coolant is used, the system should be highly reliable.
+Examples of features that enhance the reliability of the cooling system are capabilities for dealing with the settling of solids and with buildup on surfaces that affects the efficiency of heat removal.
+The storage facility itself should be designed to be capable of enduring events involving temporary loss of cooling without damage to the stored waste.
+In addition, means of mitigation should be put in place to deal with such contingencies.